-- 4. The imposed sanction(s) is disproportionate to the violation(s) for which the Respondent was found responsible. - ii.
-All appeals must be submitted in writing to the Appeal Officer (Vice President for Student Affairs or designee) within 5 days of receiving the written determination of responsibility. - iii.
-Within 3 days of receiving the written appeal, the Appeal Officer will review the appeal to determine whether it falls within one of the three bases for appeal as described above.
+1. Within 3 business days of receiving the written appeal, the Appeal Officer will review the appeal to determine whether it falls within one of the three bases for appeal as described above.
 If it does, the University will promptly notify the other party when a valid appeal is filed and will implement appeal procedures equally for both parties.
-If it does not, the appealing party will be notified in writing. - iv.
-The other party will be given 5 days from the date of notification of the appeal to submit a written response to the appeal to the Appeal Officer. - v.
-Either after receiving the other party's written response to the appeal, or after the 5-day time limit has expired, the Appeal Officer will make a determination regarding the outcome of the appeal within 7 business days. - vi.
+If it does not, the appealing party will be notified in writing.

+- 2. The other party will be given 5 business days from the date of notification of the appeal to submit a written response to the appeal to the Appeal Officer. - 3.
+Either after receiving the other party's written response to the appeal, or after the 5-day time limit has expired, the Appeal Officer will make a determination regarding the outcome of the appeal within 7 business days. - 4.
 Upon a determination of the outcome of the appeal, the Appeal Officer will provide written notice of the decision to both parties and will make all reasonable efforts to simultaneously notify said parties.
-This written notice will describe the rationale for the result of the appeal. - vii.
-The University will ensure that the Appeal Officer is not the Investigator, Title IX and Anti-Discrimination Coordinator, or the Decision-Maker(s).13 - XIV.
-Potential Delays in the Informal or Formal Resolution Processes: The University will make all reasonable efforts to abide by the timelines described throughout this policy.
+This written notice will describe the rationale for the result of the appeal. - X. Potential Delays in the Informal or Formal Resolution Processes: The University will make all reasonable efforts to abide by the timelines described throughout this policy.
 If the timeline for any stage of the informal resolution process or the formal complaint grievance process must be changed, the Complainant and Respondent will receive written notice of the temporary delay or limited extension of timeframes and the reasons for the change.
-Possible reasons for temporary delays or extensions of timeframes include, but are not limited to, the size of the formal complaint, the amount of evidence to be considered, the number of persons to be interviewed, and additional factors including the absence of a party or a party's advisor, concurrent law enforcement activity, the need for language assistance or accommodation of disabilities, etc. - XV.
-Request for Extensions of Timelines from the Parties: If a party has good cause and needs an extension during the formal complaint grievance process, they can contact the Title IX and Anti-Discrimination Coordinator to request such extension.
-It is within the Title IX and Anti-Discrimination Coordinator's discretion to grant such a request.
-In the case that an extension is granted, the same extension will be given to the other party.
+Possible reasons for temporary delays or extensions of timeframes include, but are not limited to, the size of the formal complaint, the amount of evidence to be considered, the number of persons to be interviewed, and additional factors including the absence of a party or a party's advisor, concurrent law enforcement activity, the need for language assistance or accommodation of disabilities, etc. - XI.
+Request for Extensions of Timelines from the Parties: If a party has good cause and needs an extension during the formal complaint grievance process, they can contact the Anti-Discrimination Coordinator to request such extension.
+It is within the Anti-Discrimination Coordinator's discretion to grant such a request.
+In the case that an extension is granted, the same extension will be given to the other party. - XII.
+Time Limits: There is no time limit on reporting violations of this Policy, although the University's ability to respond fully may be limited with the passage of time. - XIII.
+Policy Revision: The University reserves the right to revise this policy in its sole discretion at any time.
+Any such revisions will be posted on the University's website.